-Interview offenders to gain a comprehensive understanding of their attitude, to evaluate and analyze behavioural changes, and to collect the information required for the assessment of their individual needs for achieving positive outcomes; read offender files, and review offender-related information and test results, in preparation for program delivery.
+Interview offenders to gain a comprehensive understanding of their attitude, to evaluate and analyze behavioural changes, and to help them focus their attention to program learning objectives and positive outcomes; read offender files, and review Indigenous offender-related information and test results, in preparation for program delivery.

-Deliver correctional programs, teach new skills, explain program concepts, and respond to questions from individuals or groups of offenders with different cultural, educational, and economic backgrounds; use different approaches and style of communication to interact with participants, facilitate exchanges, and convey information before, during and following the program or during maintenance sessions throughout the complete sentence, in some programs areas.
+Deliver Indigenous correctional programs, teach new skills, explain program concepts, and respond to questions from offenders with different cultural, educational, and economic backgrounds; use different approaches and style of communication to interact with participants, facilitate exchanges, and convey information before, during and following the program, or during maintenance sessions throughout the complete sentence, in some program areas.

-Deliver programs in a classroom setting or group situations, which may be difficult because of offenders who are often violent, hostile, manipulative, disruptive, and do not want participate in programs; supervise offenders while conducting programs and presenting lessons; be aware of every individual's interactions and behaviours to ensure the personal safety of offenders and staff.
+Deliver programs in group settings, which may be difficult because of offenders who are often violent, hostile, manipulative, disruptive and do not want participate in programs; supervise offenders while conducting programs and presenting lessons; be aware of every individual's interactions and behaviours to avoid breaches of security and ensure the personal safety of offenders and staff.

-Motivate offender participation and maintain effective group management strategies to optimize program effectiveness and reduce interferences with the learning environment; ensure compliance of offenders with pre-established rules of conduct, and authorize the termination of program for non-compliant offenders.
+Motivate Indigenous offender participation and maintain effective group management strategies to optimize the effectiveness of the program and reduce interferences with the learning environment; ensure compliance of offenders with pre-established rules of conduct, and authorize the termination of program for non-compliant offenders.